-For this tour we will be visiting 3 beautiful spaces in downtown Denver.
+For this year’s tour we will be driving between 3 beautiful spaces in southeast Denver.

 Built in 1887 out of rhyolite from Castle Rock, Trinity United is the first building designed by architect Robert Roeschlaub.
 Roeschlaub would go on to design and build many buildings in the city, including a number of Denver schools.
 The Gothic design features a prominent tower, and the theme of “3” repeats throughout the building, from the main entrance to the bands on the Tower.

 Trinity United Methodist Church’s organ was built in 1888 under the supervision of Frank Roosevelt, of Roosevelt Organ Works.
 It is one of two Roosevelt organs in Colorado, the other is located at First United Methodist Church in Boulder.
 Trinity’s organ features 4275 pipes in 82 ranks organ, and because municipal electricity was sporadic at this time period, a water wheel in the basement would provide power if there was an outage.